cockroachdb/docs/v1.1/admin-ui-overview-dashboard.md

 <img src="{{ 'images/admin_ui_select_node.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:40%"/>

-The Cluster Overview displays the following time series graphs:
+The **Overview** dashboard displays the following time series graphs:

 ## SQL Queries
 <img src="{{ 'images/admin_ui_sql_queries.png' | relative_url }}" alt="CockroachDB Admin UI SQL Queries graph" style="border:1px solid #eee;max-width:100%" />

-In the node view, the SQL Queries metric depicts the current moving average, over the last 10 seconds, of the number of SELECT/INSERT/UPDATE/DELETE queries per second issued by SQL clients on the node.
+In the node view, the SQL Queries metric depicts the current moving average, over the last 10 seconds, of the number of `SELECT`/`INSERT`/`UPDATE`/`DELETE` queries per second issued by SQL clients on the node.

 In the cluster view, the graph shows the sum of the per-node averages; that is, an aggregate estimation of the current query load over the cluster, assuming the last 10 seconds of activity per node are representative of this load.

 ## Service Latency: SQL, 99th percentile
 <img src="{{ 'images/admin_ui_service_latency_99_percentile.png' | relative_url }}" alt="CockroachDB Admin UI Service Latency graph" style="border:1px solid #eee;max-width:100%" />

-Service latency is calculated as the time between receiving a query and returning a response.
-This time does not include network latency between the node and the client.
+Service latency is calculated as the time between when the cluster receives a query and finishes executing the query.
+This time does not include returning results to the client.

 In the node view, the graph displays the 99th [percentile](https://en.wikipedia.org/wiki/Percentile#The_normal_distribution_and_percentiles) of service latency for the node.